-Although it is not required, you may use the services of an approved facilitator to assist with the transfer of your investment to CIC.
-These facilitators are financial institutions, approved by CIC, which are members of the Canada Deposit Insurance Corporation.
+Although it is not required, you may use the services of an approved facilitator to assist with the transfer of your investment to IRCC.
+These facilitators are financial institutions, approved by us, which are members of the Canada Deposit Insurance Corporation.

-Through CIC, the participating provinces and territories that benefit from your investment pay a commission to the facilitator you have named to help with the transfer of your investment.
-For a commission to be paid, you must identify the facilitator when you apply for a permanent resident visa, and this must be the facilitator that transfers your investment to CIC.
+Through IRCC, the participating provinces and territories that benefit from your investment pay a commission to the facilitator you have named to help with the transfer of your investment.
+For a commission to be paid, you must identify the facilitator when you apply for a permanent resident visa, and this must be the facilitator that transfers your investment to IRCC.